odysseyofnoises/EurKEY-Ultra/README.md

 * `AltGr` + [key left of 1] → Grave.
 No visual mnemonic.
 Just remember it's next to the `1` key, which is used for acute.
 Examples: è, ì, à
 * `AltGr` + `1` → Acute.
 The top of the number 1 looks like an acute accent.
 Examples: ó, í, ú, also έ, ά, ώ (Greek tonos)
 * `AltGr` + `2` → Tilde.
 The number 2, rotated sideways, looks like a tilde symbol.
 Examples: ã, õ, also ΰ, ΐ (Greek combined diacritics)
-* `AltGr` + `3` → Double acute accent for Hungarian.
+* `AltGr` + `3` → Double acute.
 The numeral 3 has two "hooks" that look like a double acute when the number is turned sideways.
 Examples: ő, ű
 * `AltGr` + `4` → Circumflex.
 The top of the number 4 looks like a circumflex.
 Examples: ô, â, î
 * `AltGr` + `5` → Caron.
 The bottom curve of the number 5 represents a caron.
 Examples: š, ž, ř
 * `AltGr` + `6` → Ogonek.
 The number 6 looks like an ogonek.
 Examples: ę, ą, ų